 Activities outside the classroom can make you stand out.
 For example, one student applying for biochemistry wrote about her internship at a research hospital and her participation in a science contest.
 This showed her dedication to the subject.

-The acceptance rate of Imperial College London is 15%.
+The acceptance rate of Imperial College of London is 15%.

 The table below shows the exact number of students enrolled and accepted, as well as the composition of students: